Improved Differentially Private Regression via Gradient Boosting: Improved AdaSSP via Gradient Boosting

 \subsection{Data-independent Clipping Bounds}

 As described in \cite{wang2018revisiting} and mentioned in \cite{amin2022easy}, the clipping bounds on $\mathcal{X}$ and $\mathcal{Y}$ are taken to be known --- but if they are selected as a deterministic function of the data, this would constitute a violation of differential privacy.
 For $\mathcal{Y}$, the most natural solution is to use a data-independent $\tau$ to clip labels and enforce a bound of $\tau$; but as we observe both empirically and theoretically, this introduces a difficult-to-tune hyperparameter that can lead to a substantial degradation in performance.
-For $\mathcal{X}$, a simple way to resolve this issue, (as is done in the implementation of AdaSSP \footnote{\href{https://github.com/yuxiangw/autodp/blob/master/ tutorials/tutorial_AdaSSP_vs_noisyGD.ipynb}{https://github.com/yuxiangw/autodp/blob/master/tutorials/tutorial\_AdaSSP\_vs\_noisyGD.ipynb}}) is to normalize each individual data point to have norm $1$, but it fundamentally changes the nature of the regression problem being solved.
+For $\mathcal{X}$, one way to resolve this issue, (as is done in the implementation of AdaSSP \footnote{\href{https://github.com/yuxiangw/autodp/blob/master/ tutorials/tutorial_AdaSSP_vs_noisyGD.ipynb}{https://github.com/yuxiangw/autodp/blob/master/tutorials/tutorial\_AdaSSP\_vs\_noisyGD.ipynb}}) is to normalize each individual data point to have norm $1$, but this is not without loss of generality: it fundamentally changes the nature of the regression problem being solved, and so does not always constitute a meaningful solution to the original problem.
 Instead, we clip the norm of data points so that the maximum norm doesn't exceed a fixed data independent threshold (but might be lower).